Best-rated Fibre Broadband Providers in NZ

 Choosing the best fibre broadband provider

-Value for Money is always a top consideration for all consumers in Canstar's awards, so it's no surprise to see it rated as a No.1 concern for fibre broadband customers – on a par with Network Performance.
+Value for Money is always a top consideration for the consumers in Canstar's awards, so it's no surprise to see it rated as the most important concern for almost a quarter (23%) of fibre broadband customers.

-Overall, here's what the consumers in our survey say are their most important considerations when rating their broadband providers:
+Overall, here's what the consumers in our survey say are their top considerations when rating their broadband providers:

 FAQs about Canstar's Fibre Broadband Award